Bernard F. Miller QC, HalifaxManaging Trustee

 Bernie Miller is the Managing Trustee of the Killam Trusts.
 During his 30-year career, Mr. Miller has been a lawyer, Chief Executive Officer and Senior Public Servant.

-In addition to serving as Managing Trustee, Mr. Miller is also active in research and development in Canada as a Senior Advisor to Mitacs, a national non profit organization dedicated to resolving Canada’s innovation paradox by connecting the private and community sectors to high quality post secondary research.
+In addition to serving as Managing Trustee, Mr. Miller is also active in research and development in Canada as a Director of Governance and General Counsel at Mitacs Inc., a national non profit organization dedicated to resolving Canada’s innovation paradox by connecting the private and community sectors to high quality post secondary research.

 Prior to this new role, Mr. Miller served in the Nova Scotia public service as the Deputy Minister, Office of Strategy Management, and Deputy Minister of Business for Nova Scotia.

 From 2006 to 2013, he was the Managing Partner/CEO of McInnes Cooper, one of the 20 largest law firms in Canada with offices throughout Atlantic Canada and had overall responsibility for strategic planning and operational leadership of the firm.
 While he was practicing law he also was corporate secretary of Twin Rivers Paper Company of Madawaska, Maine and Edmundston, New Brunswick.

 Mr. Miller is an Institute-certified Director with the Institute of Corporate Directors from the Rotman School of Management and served on the Atlantic Provinces Economic Council Board of Governors and on the Nature Conservancy of Canada, Atlantic Regional Board.
 He also was on the Advisory Board of the 4Front Atlantic Conferences developed by fellow Trustee Kevin Lynch and former Managing Trustee, George Cooper.